Mass Effect 3: Plot

 Shepard is subsequently summoned to the Citadel by the asari councilor.
 She reveals that there is a hidden Prothean artifact on the asari homeworld, Thessia, which may help Shepard identify the "Catalyst", an essential component for completing the Crucible.
 There, Shepard discovers a Prothean VI called "Vendetta", but Kai Leng arrives and steals it as Thessia falls to the Reapers.
 Desperate to reclaim Vendetta, Shepard's crew follow Leng to the Sanctuary facility on the human colony world Horizon, where Cerberus has been secretly researching Reaper-control technology.
 Shepard obtains a tracking device that leads to the Illusive Man's headquarters, and initiates an all-out assault on the base with the Alliance.
 Shepard reaches the central base, kills Leng, and learns from Vendetta that the Catalyst is the Citadel itself, which the Reapers have captured after successfully indoctrinating the Illusive Man, who abandoned the station prior to the assault.

 The Alliance and its allies launch an all-out assault on the Reapers in a last-ditch effort to retake Earth.
-Shepard and Anderson eventually enter the Citadel through a Reaper transportation beam, where they find the Illusive Man; only Shepard survives the ensuing confrontation.
+Shepard and Anderson eventually enter the Citadel through a Reaper transportation beam, where they encounter the Illusive Man; only Shepard survives the ensuing confrontation.
 Shepard attempts to activate the Crucible, but is instead lifted to the Citadel's pinnacle, and meets a childlike artificial intelligence that declares itself to be the Catalyst.
 The Catalyst reveals that it originally created the Reapers to prevent synthetic life from destroying organic life by periodically culling civilizations that had grown advanced enough to develop synthetic life.
-Having conceded defeat to Shepard, it presents up to three options for activating the Crucible: "Destroy" all synthetic life in the galaxy; "Control" the Reapers by uploading Shepard's consciousness to become the new Catalyst; or alter all life into organic-synthetic hybrids via "Synthesis" to render the Reapers obsolete.
+Having conceded defeat to Shepard, it presents up to three options for activating the Crucible: "Destroy" all synthetic life in the galaxy; "Control" the Reapers by uploading Shepard's consciousness to become the new Catalyst; or alter all life into organic-synthetic hybrids via "Synthesis" which render the Reapers obsolete.
+An additional ending, which unfolds if Shepard attacks or refuses the Catalyst, is possible if the Extended Cut downloadable content (DLC) is installed.

 The ultimate fates of Shepard, the Normandy crew, Earth, and the rest of the galaxy depend on the player's choice in dealing with the Catalyst as well as their final EMS score.